Ajoy-1704001/OOD-Principles/design_pattern.md

 # Miscellaneous
 ### Why factory method relies on inheritance?

-The factory method pattern relies on inheritance, as object creation is delegated to subclasses that implement the factory method to create objects.
+The factory method pattern relies on inheritance, as object creation is inherited to subclasses that implement the factory method to create objects.
 Concrete class of ```Creator``` interface overrides the object creation method and creates object according to the concrete class.
 So, subclasses mainly use polymorphism of ```createObject``` via inheritance.

 ### How factory pattern promotes loose coupling?

+The client always communicates with the factory interface/abstract class so that it will only work with the subclasses.
+On the other hand, subclasses decide which object to create.
+So, it reduces the dependency between client and concrete classes.
+This is how factory pattern achieves loose coupling.